-We are a group of EVS volunteers working for the Infinite Opportunities Association Ngo in Sofia, Bulgaria.
-We are part of a European campaign focused on the protection of human rights and the spreading of European values on the internet.
+We are a group of ESC volunteers working for the Infinite Opportunities Association NGO in Sofia, Bulgaria.
+We are part of a European campaign focused on the protection of human rights and the spreading of values based on tolerance.
 This is our blog.
-Here you can find information about our experience in Bulgaria and other interesting news connected to the on-line tolerance platform.
-Sharing is Caring!
+Here you can find interesting articles on topics/stories we think are worth sharing with you!
+And remember: Sharing is Caring!

 Are China's Uighurs being deprived of Human Rights?